liip/RMT/README.md

             - [app.ini, 'dynamic-version: %version%']
     post-release-actions: [vcs-publish]

-### Using semantic versioning on master and simple versioning on topic branches, markdown formatting for changelog
+### Using semantic versioning on main and simple versioning on topic branches, markdown formatting for changelog

     _default:
         vcs: git